- Home

 City Tree Removal Notices

 Effective December 4, 2020, the City Commission passed Resolution Number 20-33, which adopted a policy for additional permitting, notification and other requirements for removal of significant city trees.
-This policy applies for removal of trees on city-owned land or any tree removal by city staff.
-This policy applies in addition to existing tree removal permit requirements.
-The policy is triggered when trees over a certain diameter are proposed for removal.
+This policy applies to the city staff removal of trees:

 Subscribe to Receive Tree Removal Notices

-Oregon City recognizes the importance of preserving significant trees located on City property or within the public right-of-way.
-While the City has a lot of regulations in the Oregon City Municipal Code regarding tree removal, the City did not have an internal policy with the process for considering alternatives if significant trees should be removed.
+Oregon City recognizes the importance of preserving significant trees located on city property or within the public right-of-way.
+While the City has regulations in the Oregon City Municipal Code regarding tree removal, the City did not have an internal policy with the process for considering alternatives to tree removal.
 Also, the City did not have a process for public notification for the removal of large trees, or reuse of large timber.

 See a copy of Resolution Number 20-33 (PDF).

-- Primarily using the heritage tree list as the basis for requiring additional review.
+- Tree species listed on the heritage tree list as the basis for requiring additional review.

-- Exempting trees in certain situations, even if they meet the heritage tree requirements.
+- Exempting trees in certain situations, even if they meet the heritage tree requirements, such as when the tree poses an imminent hazard.

 - Requiring that proposed tree removal include an explanation as to why the tree is being removed as well as an analysis of the removal and alternatives to removal by an internal panel or an arborist.
 Arborist review is required for all trees over a certain size.